omar-abdelgawad/MineSweeper-python-tkinter/README.md

 # MineSweeper
 - created as a CS50P final project.
-- Entire gui used Tkinter.
+- Entire gui made using Tkinter.